Attract new and returning visitors, guests, and customers

 8. Enable direct online sales from your website through webpages associated with slides.

-9. Display all items, solves the problem with insufficient physical and unusable website space.
+9. Show all your items, solve the problem with insufficient physical and unusable website space.

 11. Provide enjoyment and learning to the user through information and content that they enjoy.